-- Director since 7th of April 2016. - Member of the Executive Committee of Sofina S.A. and a board member of various companies within Sofina's portfolio, including Veepee, Drylock Technologies and Wynd. - Prior to joining, he worked for Roland Berger Strategy Consultants.
-Transwide Ltd and Banco Urquijo - Holds an MBA from the University in Chicago, a Master in Business Engineering (Ingénieur de Gestion) from the Université Catholigue de Louvain and a certificate from the INSEAD International Directors Programme (IDP). - Mr Casier is a Belgian national.
+Mr Casier became a director on 7 April 2016.
+Mr Victor Casier is a member of the Executive Committee of Sofina S.A. and a board member of various companies within Sofina's portfolio, including Veepee, Drylock Technologies and Wynd.
+Prior to joining Sofina, Mr Casier worked for Roland Berger Strategy Consultants, Transwide Ltd and Banco Urquijo.
+Mr Casier holds an MBA from the University in Chicago, a Master in Business

+Engineering (Ingénieur de Gestion) from the Université Catholique de Louvain and a certificate from the INSEAD International Directors Programme (IDP).
+Mr Casier is a member of the Audit and Risk Committee of SES.

+Mr Casier is a Belgian national.
 He is an independent director.